kratel/codepath_prework_w16/README.md

 ### Ben
 Ben goes out to have dinner with his family and friends, a party totaling 11 people (including Ben).
 At this restaurant a tip % of 24% is deemed appropriate for parties of 8 or greater.
 His subtotal is $146.90.
 He opens up TipCalc to calculate how to split the bill.
 He inputs the subtotal and persons to split the bill with, but after selecting a custom tip leaves the field blank.
 The app reminds him to select an appropriate tip or input a valid custom tip.
 He then inputs 24 as the custom tip percentage and receives his calculated totals.

+### Richard
+Richard goes to a grand opening of a new restaurant.
+He recently sold his company and decided to treat everyone in the restaurant.
+The bill subtotal comes to $1000, he opens TipCalc to calculate how much he should tip.
+He is delighted to see that his totals are easy to read with commas seperating the thousands.
+He then goes back the next night and offers to treat everyone again.
+Due to the success of the first night more people are here and the bill subtotal is $1,000,000.
+Richard opens up TipCalc knowing that the totals will be easy to read and he can quickly calculate his total with tip.

 The following **required** functionality is complete:
 * [x] User can enter a bill amount, choose a tip percentage, and submit the form to see the tip and total values.